iammatthew2/env/sublime-packages/Markdown Extended/README.md

 ![image](https://f.cloud.github.com/assets/383994/782145/f534f1da-ea35-11e2-8689-d606494f7830.png)

-## Examples

-## GFM Fenced Code Blocks

 ### Supported languages

 The following languages are highlighted inside fenced code blocks:

-_Note that in order for a language to be highlighted properly, you must have the language installed in Sublime Text._
+Note that in order for a language to be highlighted properly, you must have the language installed in Sublime Text.

 * `coffee|coffeescript`
+* `coffee front matter`
 * `cpp`
 * `css`
 * `c`